THE PREMIER MARKETPLACE FOR REAL GEMS

 andalusite gemstone

-Andalusite is a semi-precious gemstone known for its earthy brownish colors, with more value emphasized in specimens that show reddish, orange, and pink reflections.
-The stone also has an impressive ability to change colors depending on the angle you view it.
+The gem is known for its earthy brownish colors, with more value emphasized in specimens that show reddish, orange, and pink reflections.
+Andalusite also has an impressive ability to change colors depending on the angle you view it.
 Simply turning the stone from side to side sparks a sense of wonder and awe.

 Andalusite Specifications & Characteristics